Society for Ethnomusicology: Membership

-Annual Conferences
+Annual conferences

 The first official SEM meeting was September 2–9, 1956, and since then, the Society of Ethnomusicology has continued to host annual conferences throughout the country and occasionally abroad.
-Locations for these large-scale gatherings require a host university with a strong ethnomusicology department, hotels that can house the huge number of attendees ranging, which ranges from 800-1000 people, at an affordable price, and has access to air travel.
-Locations are typical chosen three years in advance by the SEM Board.
-The conference is then executed by the Program Committee, Local Arrangements Committee, and Business Office.
+Locations for these large-scale gatherings require a host university with a strong ethnomusicology department, hotels that can house the huge number of attendees ranging, which ranges from 800 to 1000 people, at an affordable price, and has access to air travel.
+Locations are typical chosen three years in advance by the SEM's board.
+The conference is then executed by the program committee, local arrangements committee, and business office.

-The Annual Meetings are made up of programs, paper presentations, lectures, banquets, and special events, which include diverse performances, formal concerts, and dances.
+The annual meetings are made up of programs, paper presentations, lectures, banquets, and special events, which include diverse performances, formal concerts, and dances.
 Video-streaming will be available for several paper presentations.

 Publications

 Alongside the Ethnomusicology journal, The Society for Ethnomusicology publishes a variety of works, nearly all of which are peer-reviewed.
 The SEM website itself serves as a communicative and archival device, enabling members to discuss the latest news, share project updates, and gives digital access to many of the print publications.
-The SEM website offers free access to the last fifteen issues of the journal (currently volumes 43-57 from 1999-2013), the student newsletter, and on-going lists of Ographies, including bibliographies, discographies, and dissertations.
-Issues of the SEM Newsletter are also available from between 2002-2010, volumes 36-44, however, the latest digital copies are only available to members.
-A full list of SEM’s publications available through the website can be found here.
+The SEM website offers free access to the last fifteen issues of the journal (currently volumes 43-57 from 1999 to 2013), the student newsletter, and on-going lists of Ographies, including bibliographies, discographies, and dissertations.
+Issues of the SEM Newsletter are also available from between 2002 and 2010, volumes 36–44, however, the latest digital copies are only available to members.
+A full list of SEM's publications available through the website can be found here.